 Afterwards, as it was a little early for bed, so I took a walk to the amphitheatre to see it at night before returning to the B&B.

-The next morning I had just a few hours before catching a train to travel to a friend’s.
+The next morning I had just a few hours to spare before catching a train to travel to my friend’s.
 I went out after breakfast; Fabiana kindly gave me a set of keys so I could leave my bag there and let myself in to get it when I was leaving.
-After a while I found a nice historical cafe to stop and have a coffee and small pasty, sitting outside overlooking the Piazza San Michele.
+After a while I found a nice historical cafe to stop and have a coffee and small pastry, sitting outside overlooking the Piazza San Michele.

 I decided to go to the Palazza Pfanner.
 I’d seen it and its gardens while walking along the city wall.
 Entrance was €6.00.
 The gardens are glorious and so beautifully kept with statues and fountains; huge terracotta pots with lemon trees hanging heavy with lemons.

 It was great to go inside too.

 It was a little museum, with a 19th century kitchen set up and various interesting items to see as I went round.